 Crockett Technical High School

 This one is exciting and sad.
-The reason I say it’s sad is that it’s humongous, and yet there is no sign of life insight.
+I say it’s sad because it’s humongous, and yet there is no sign of life insight.
 A couple of occasional homes appear to be occupied, but otherwise, this area is like a no man’s land – totally deserted.
 At least it was when we toured it.
 This school is massive!
 During the heyday, 2,300 students were above the intended capacity.

 If you get the chance to tour this school, a couple of things will resonate.
 The sheer size and desertion give your insight into what was.
 Imagine how many had to have lived in this area for a school of this size.
 Imagine if you can why they left.
 If you are not familiar with the city of Detroit’s struggle, now would be a good time to read up on the History:

 Essentially, in 2013 Detroit became the city ever to file for bankruptcy.
 It did not happen overnight nor in the 21st century.
 The demise started around 1950 with the auto industry’s decentralization and moving away from the city to the suburbs.
 From there, a trickle-down financial effect followed.
 Consider that this is a tremendously simplified summary.
 Many other factors contributed to a broader decline, including government fraud, racism, and poor city management.

 St. Margaret Mary Catholic Church